Pay raises for State Highway Patrol lead to gutting of certificate-of-need bill

 Rep. Donny Lambeth, R-Forsyth, and a key House budget writer, has said similar efforts to piecemeal the GOP state budget compromise could continue for several weeks.
 A similar effort involved the Medicaid transformation start-up funding in House Bill 555.

+Senate leader Phil Berger, R-Rockingham, said he’s not sure if there are enough votes to override the governor’s veto.

-It is likely that in each gut-and-amend bill to accommodate state budget priorities, it will be written to be superseded by the final state budget if it contains the same pay-raise language.
+It is likely that in each bill that is gutted and amended to accommodate state budget priorities will be written to be superseded by the final state budget if it contains the same pay-raise language.

 Lambeth said HB126 was chosen as the vehicle for the SHP raises legislation in large part because “there is no agreement on CON.”